Belarus in the Eurovision Song Contest 2010: Internal selection

-BTRC announced in January 2010 that the Belarusian entry for the 2010 contest would be selected internally.
+BTRC announced in January 2010 that it would internally select its entry for the 2010 contest.
 On 29 January 2010, a submission period was opened on where artists and composers were able to submit their applications and entries to the broadcaster until 15 February 2010.
 At the closing of the deadline, 41 entries were received by the broadcaster.
-Among the artists that had submitted entries were Alexandra Gaiduk, Alexandra Zakharik, Alyona Lanskaya, Bullet, DALY, Elena Grishanova, Elaine Hirti, Gunesh, Ivan Buslai, Litesound, NHS, Nina Bogdanova, Rosana Brown and Sonika.
-A jury panel consisting of representatives of broadcasters BTRC, LAD, ONT and STV was tasked with evaluating the received entries and "Far Away" performed by the band 3+2 was announced as the Belarusian entry for the 2010 Eurovision Song Contest on 25 February 2010, while "How Can It Be?" performed by Aleks was announced as the backup entry.
-3+2 and the song, which was written by Leonid Shirin and Yuriy Vaschuk, had previously participated in ONT's Musical Court where they placed second.
+Among the artists that had submitted entries were Alexandra Gaiduk, Alexandra Zakharik, Alyona Lanskaya, Bullet, Dali, Elena Grishanova, Elaine Hirti, Gunesh, Ivan Buslai, Litesound, NHS, Nina Bogdanova, Rosana Brown and Sonika.

+A jury panel consisting of representatives of BTRC, ONT, and CTV was tasked with evaluating the received entries and "Far Away" performed by the group 3+2 was announced as the Belarusian entry for the Eurovision Song Contest 2010 on 25 February 2010; "How Can It Be?" performed by Aleks was also announced as the backup entry in the event of the group being unable to participate.
+3+2 and the song, which was written by Leonid Shirin and Yuriy Vaschuk, had previously participated in ONT's Musical Court finishing second.
 Among the members of the band was the winner of Musical Court Artem Mihalenko.